Lesson: Motion Direction

 Time: 45+ mins

-IntroductionIn this lesson, campers will use coding concepts to track the direction of real-world motion on an Actor.
+IntroductionIn this lesson, students will use coding concepts to track the direction of real-world motion on an Actor.
 Activities include programming a ball Actor to bounce around the Stage, using the direction block with Tynker’s physics engine, and programming Actors to “do the wave!”

 New Code Blocks